Unable to carry out action.

 We make as much effort as possible to ensure that the PARSHIP member database does not include individuals who will abuse the service.
 In PARSHIP's Terms & Conditions you will find a section (Members' Obligations) which outlines the levels of legality, decency and community respect that PARSHIP's members must observe.

 PARSHIP will never reveal your personal details to other members.
-On the PARSHIP website you are known exclusively by a neutral ID number.
-Your name, your email address, your phone number and your home address are concealed and protected by the website's secure infrastructure.
+Your email address, your phone number and your home address are concealed and protected by the website's secure infrastructure.

 1. Don't give out personal contact details immediately.
 Remember you are the one in control.
 Don't put personal contact details in your profile or in the first messages you send to another member.